himanshuShukla55/todoapp/README.md

 ## Description
 A todo app to keep track of tasks.
 Users can perform the following operations:
-- Login to the app using username and password
 - Create a todo
 - Add a Label to a todo
 - Change the status of the todo from pending to done